I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisinterlockedremoveheadlist.md

 ---
-UID: NF.ndis.NdisInterlockedRemoveHeadList
+UID: NF:ndis.NdisInterlockedRemoveHeadList
 title: NdisInterlockedRemoveHeadList macro
 author: windows-driver-content
 description: The NdisInterlockedRemoveHeadList function removes an entry, usually a packet, from the head of a doubly linked list so that access to the list is synchronized in a multiprocessor-safe way.
 old-location: netvista\ndisinterlockedremoveheadlist.htm
-old-project: NetVista
+old-project: netvista
 ms.assetid: 85cbc158-7132-4666-8161-a78251a62e4d
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/8/2018
 ms.keywords: NdisInterlockedRemoveHeadList
 ms.prod: windows-hardware
 ms.technology: windows-devices